beyondthesoftware/website/content/december-cleanup.md

 You’ve ever used the words *messy*, *disorganized*, or *hot mess* to describe your Aspire system —
 and you don’t already have a plan for what to do next.

-It doesn’t matter how experienced you are or how long you’ve been on the system — anyone can benefit from a year-end tidy.
+It doesn’t matter how experienced you are or how long you’ve been on the system, anyone can benefit from a year-end tidy.

 We love and appreciate our Office Admins, but this one’s bigger than an Admin task list.
 (Please don’t give your Admin the holiday gift of your mess to clean up!)

-**Operation Clean Slate** is designed for Aspire users who touch multiple areas of the business — such as a Branch Manager, Office Manager, or Systems Admin.
+**Operation Clean Slate** is designed for Aspire users who touch multiple areas of the business, such as a Branch Manager, Office Manager, or Systems Admin.

 > To keep it tight and interactive, registration is capped at **10 companies**.
 > If registration is full, hop on the waiting list to make sure you’re next in line.